eik-lib/website/docs/overview_workflow.md

 sidebar_label: Workflow
 ---

-In Eik, Import Maps and aliasing of assets is used to align the versions of libraries across multiple applications.
-Keeping in mind that Import Maps is a thing for the future, there are different strategies to apply mapping to assets.
-Depending on the strategy one choose, the workflows are a little bit different.
+In Eik, Import Maps and aliasing of assets are used to align library versions across multiple applications.
+Keeping in mind that import maps are a thing of the future, there are different strategies we can apply when mapping assets.
+Depending on the strategy choosen, the workflow will be a little bit different.

 Though; despite which strategy one choose, Eik does not force a structure on how the source is organized or what its written in (ex; TypeScript).
 There can also be multiple entry points for the source in your application.